Boho Headpieces for Romantic Brides

 A very popular trend right now for bridal accessories is gilded gold or silver accents of metallic leaves or flowers.
 I absolutely love this look since it reminds me very much of medieval or renaissance art.
 In terms of what brides prefer, I think rustic or woodsy headpieces will always be very popular.

 6. What materials do you prefer to use and why?

 I always appreciate working with vintage or antique materials.
 Especially when I can take apart an old hat or antique headpiece and breathe new life into it!
 I think that is when I feel most inspired because it makes you reflect on the past life these flowers had and there is such a delicate quality to these old materials that modern supply just can’t compare to.

 7. Are you a self-taught artist?
 Or did you take crafting courses?

 I haven’t taken any courses on creative arts, but my Mother did teach me a great deal!
-She is always crafting, sewing, and creating things.
+She is always crafting, using the sewing machine all the time, and creating things.
 As I child I would sit next to her as she worked and she would teach me; so I definitely owe a great deal of my creativity to her.